malcommac/Hydra/README.md

 ### retry
 `retry` operator allows you to execute source chained promise if it ends with a rejection.
 If reached the attempts the promise still rejected chained promise is also rejected along with the same source error.
+Retry also support `delay` parameter which specify the number of seconds to wait before a new attempt (2.0.4+).

 ```swift
 // try to execute myAsyncFunc(); if it fails the operator try two other times